Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Nonnegative Tensor Factorization (NTF): Adding Directionality to NMF

 as follows.
 Compute $q^0(f,t\mid s)$; for each $s$ this is an $F\times Z$ times $Z\times T$ matrix multiplication.
 Then compute the denominator $q^0(f,t,d)$ as a $D\times S$ times $S\times FT$ matrix multiplication.
 Divide $\pobs(f,t,d)$ elementwise by the result and call this $\rho(f,t,d)$.
 Compute the remaining sum as a $D\times FT$ times $FT\times S$ matrix multiplication.
 Multiply by $q^0(d,s)$ elementwise to get $q^1(d,s)$.

-Similar computations yield $q^1(f\mid z,s)$ and $q^1(t,z\mid s)$; again the intermediate factor $\rho(f,t,d)$ can be reused.
+Reusing $\rho$, similar computations yield $q^1(f\mid z,s)$ and $q^1(t,z\mid s)$.
 The total memory required is $\Theta(FTS+FTD+FZS+TZS)$, again proportional to the memory required to store the input and output (both the factorization and the mask $q(s\mid f,t)$ are here considered part of the output).
 The number of arithmetic operations used at each iteration is $\Theta(FTS(D+Z))$.
-So in addition to never having to allocate memory for any of the size $FTDZS$ arrays referred to in Section~\ref{sec:ntfmodel}, we do not even have to explicitly compute all their elements.
+So in addition to never having to allocate memory for any of the size $FTDZS$ arrays referred to in Section~\ref{sec:ntfmodel}, we do not even have to explicitly compute all their elements individually.